-16. STATUTORY AUDITORS:
+STATUTORY AUDITORS

 M/s.
-JMMK & Co., Chartered Accountants (Firm Registration No. 120459W) were appointed as the Statutory Auditors for a period of 5 years from the conclusion of the 27th Annual General Meeting till the conclusion of 32nd Annual General Meeting of the Company.
+JMMK & Co., Chartered Accountants (Firm Registration No. 120459W) were appointed as the Statutory Auditors for a period of 5 years from the conclusion of the 27th Annual General Meeting till the conclusion of 32nd Annual General Meeting of the Company i.e. ensuing Annual General Meeting of the Company.
+It is proposed that they be reappointed for a second term of 5 years from the conclusion of 32nd Annual General Meeting of the Company i.e. ensuing Annual General Meeting appointed for a second term of 5 years from the conclusion of 32nd Annual General Meeting of the Company i.e. ensuing Annual General Meeting appointed for a second term of 5 years from the conclusion of 32nd Annual General Meeting of the Company i.e.

 M/s.
-JMMK & Co. have confirmed their eligibility and qualification required under Section 139, 141 and applicable provisions of the Companies Act, 2013 and rules issued there under (including any statutory modification (s) or re-enactment (s) thereof for the time being in force).
+JMMK & Co. have confirmed their eligibility and qualification required under Section 139, 141 and applicable provisions of the Companies Act, 2013 and rules issued there under (including any statutory modification (s) or reenactment (s) thereof for the time being in force).

-17. AUDITORS OBSERVATIONS:
+AUDITORS OBSERVATIONS

-The Auditors Report for the Financial Year 2022-2023 does not contain any qualification, reservation or adverse remark.
+The Auditors Report for the Financial Year 2023-2024 does not contain any qualification, reservation or adverse remark.
 The Auditors Report is enclosed with the Financial Statements in this Annual Report.

-The Secretarial Audit Report for the Financial Year 2022-2023 does not contain any qualification, reservation or adverse remark.
-The Secretarial Audit Report is enclosed as Annexure II to the Board's Report in this Annual Report.
+The Secretarial Audit Report for the Financial Year 2023-2024 does not contain any qualification, reservation or adverse remark.
+The Secretarial Audit Report is enclosed as Annexure-3 to the Board's Report in this Annual Report.